JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/rearranging-code/invoking-rearranging-code/index.md

 ## When to Invoke Rearrange Code
 Before we talk about _how_ to invoke rearrange code, it's worth mentioning _when_ to invoke it.
 There are a couple of approaches here.
 Of course, if you're working on a brand-new codebase it's very simple to go with invoking it before you commit your code because it's all net-new code.
 You can find this option in the [Before Commit settings](https://www.jetbrains.com/help/idea/commit-changes-dialog.html#before_commit).

-However, more often and more realistically, you'll be working on a code base where the standards that you, and your team, have agreed on have not been universally applied in the past, and you probably only want to rearrange code on a case by case basis.
+However, more often and more realistically when it comes to rearranging code, you'll be working on a code base where the standards that you, and your team, have agreed on have not been universally applied in the past, and you probably only want to rearrange code on a case by case basis.
 This is the use case we'll look at in this section.

-We recommend that you keep commits separate so that you have one commit for rearranging code and one or more where you have changed code.
+We recommend that you separate commits for rearranging code and commits for changing code.
 This helps to make the file history more readable.

 ## How to Invoke Rearranging Code
 If you want to rearrange code in a whole class, you can invoke [rearrange code](https://www.jetbrains.com/help/idea/reformat-and-rearrange-code.html#arrange_code) manually.